zillybop/CITS3403-project/ideas.md

 	- Initial list of club members and their details.
 	- Ability to add new members.
 	- Financial data.
-	- Slightly worried about the "private" part.
+	- Slightly worried about the "private" part. - Aaron
 - _Analyse_:
 	- Membership over time.
 	- Finances.